jlawman/llm-answers/README.md

 # General LLM Endpoint and Function within Modal

 A simple API service that provides unified access to multiple LLM providers (Anthropic, Google, Groq, OpenAI) through a single endpoint, deployed using Modal.

 This was built as convenience function for some projects where I wanted to have a simple endpoint to access multiple LLMs and to handle some XML parsing on the output since I found myself writing the same code over and over again for a variety of prototypes/concept projects.
+I also wanted to give quick LLM access to some modal.com projects without thinking about the API details or the latest model in each category.

 ## Getting Started